The 9 best straighteners for curly hair that create a lasting smooth, glossy with ease

 Reasons to avoid

-If you love to switch between curly and straighter hairstyles, this could be the styler for you.
+If you like to flit between curly and straight hairstyles, this could be the styler for you.
 BaByliss' Brilliance Straight and Curl is versatile and can create seemingly endless looks on all hair types, including curly.
 As well as straightening, it suits those who want to create other styles, too, like bouncy curls or Hollywood waves.

 Far from a one-trick pony, we also found it easy to use this styler to wave and curl our hair, thanks to its rounded edges and cool tip that gives you extra control.
 We twisted the iron as we moved it down our hair for a bouncier curl look.
 While the five temperature settings offered versatility, we did notice that curled styles dropped out fairly quickly when using a lower heat – a common phenomenon – so it's best to stick to the hotter temperatures when styling thicker and curlier hair.